Contact and Support

 Tinman 3D makes use of method precondition checks and state assertions in order to validate the execution context.
 This helps to avoid out-of-range errors and memory corruption:

-These sanity checks are only active in DEBUG
+These sanity checks are only performed in DEBUG

 When running in RELEASE